-Dr. Mackenzie Cervenka completed her undergraduate studies at the University of Virginia and received her medical degree from the University of Virginia School of Medicine.
+Dr. Cervenka completed her undergraduate studies at the University of Virginia and received her medical degree from the University of Virginia School of Medicine.
 She then completed her internship in internal medicine and residency in neurology at the University of Maryland Medical Center.
 Dr. Cervenka completed a fellowship in epilepsy and clinical neurophysiology at Johns Hopkins.

 Dr. Cervenka currently sees patients in The Johns Hopkins Outpatient Center on Monday and Wednesday afternoons.
 She also sees patients in The Johns Hopkins Adult Epilepsy Diet Center on Friday mornings once a month.